-1. The maximum total settlement should not exceed 3/4" and the maximum differential settlement should not exceed 1/2 the maximum settlement over a length of 50 feet.
-2. The Foundations and Structures must address the seismic section of the building code.
-3. The Slab at Grade floors must not settle differentially more than 1/2" in excess of the structure subsidence.
+1. The maximum total settlement should not exceed 3/4" and the maximum differential settlement should not exceed 1/2 the maximum settlement.
+2. The Foundations and Structures must address the seismic section of the building code 3.
+The Slab at Grade floors must not settle differentially more than 1/2" in excess of the structure subsidence.

 4.1 Regarding item 2 (above), the seismic site soil profile classification is "D".
-The mapped MCE spectral response acceleration values for Bloomfield, CT are S1 = 0.064 for one second period and Ss = 0.180 for short period.
-For transfer of ground shear on crushed stone atop the silt/fine sand soils the ultimate friction factor can be 0.60.
+The mapped MCE spectral response acceleration values for Bloomfield, CT are $S_1 = 0.064$ for one second period and $S_s = 0.180$. for short period.
+For transfer of ground shear into the soil the ultimate friction factor can be 0.60.